aerospike-community/eclipse-tools/README.md

 <img src="assets/eclipse_new_project_dialog_aerospike.png" alt="New Aerospike Project" width="50%" height="50%"/>

-The New Aerospike project wizard will be displayed with Aerospike properties to be filled
+The New Aerospike project wizard will be displayed.

 <img src="assets/eclipse_new_project_aerospike_properties.png" alt="Enter the Aerospike properties" width="50%" height="50%"/>

+Where:

 * **Project Name** - Name of your Eclipse project -- this will also be set as the Maven project name
 * **Artifact ID** - Maven artifact ID